14 February 2019: Say AAHH #3: The New Old Age: The role of technology in ageing and elderly care 17:00-18:30 Spui 25 Spui 25 Amsterdam

 The New Old Age: The role of technology in ageing and elderly care

-You may reasonably expect to live to a higher age than your parents, whose generation in turn grew older than their parents’.
+You may reasonably expect to live to a higher age than your parents, whose generation in turn grew older than their parents.
 Developments in medical science and high standards of life bestow these blessings on us, and many challenges along with them.
 Greying hair might be our cultural marker for supposed wisdom, but increasingly, ‘vergrijzing’ of populations and the ageing individual pose great societal questions and challenges.
-Tonight, researchers from varied disciplines take us along into old age and attempt to address a few.
+Researchers from varied disciplines took us along into the notions of old age and attempted to address a few.

 Some answers to the challenges of ageing populations may well be found in technological developments.
 In care facilities, for instance, a camera system that monitors elderly residents’ walking patterns can accurately predict their risk of stumbling in the near future, saving them and hospitals many treatments.